Jitesh117/jitesh117.github.io/content/blog/implementing-google-bigtable-in-golang.md

 versions, _ := client.GetVersions("webtable", row, col, 3)
 ```

-Demonstrates that Bigtable stores multiple versions and returns them newest-first.
-This is how the web crawl use case works: every re-crawl of a page creates a new version with a new timestamp, while old versions are retained for a configurable period.
+This is one of my favorite parts of Bigtable.
+We write the same cell three times with different timestamps, then ask for all three versions back.
+They come out newest-first.
+This is exactly how the web crawl use case works in production, every time Google re-crawls a page, it doesn't overwrite the old content, it just writes a new version.
+You can always go back and ask "what did this page look like six months ago?"

-### Step 6: Range Scan
+## Step 6: Range Scan

 ```go
 cells, _ := client.Scan("webtable", RowKey("com.a"), RowKey("com.z"), nil, 1)
 ```

-Scans all rows starting with `com.` — exploiting lexicographic ordering to efficiently retrieve related data.
+One line, but a lot happening under the hood.
+This scans every row between `com.a` and `com.z`. which, because of our reversed domain name trick, means every `.com` domain.
+The lexicographic ordering does all the heavy lifting here; this is not filtering per se, just exploiting how the data is laid out.

-### Step 7–8: Atomic Counter and Append
+## Step 7–8: Atomic Counter and Append

 ```go
 client.Increment("usertable", userRow, counterCol, 1) // 5 times
 client.Append("usertable", userRow, logCol, []byte("|search"))
 ```

-Demonstrates the `ReadModifyWrite` path for counters (like page view counts) and append-only logs (like activity streams).
+Both of these go through `ReadModifyWrite`, which holds the tablet's write lock for the entire read-compute-write cycle.
+That's what makes them atomic. `Increment` is exactly what you'd use for page view counts. `Append` is perfect for activity streams, every action just gets tacked onto the end of a log column.

-### Step 9: Deletion
+## Step 9: Deletion

 ```go
 client.Delete("webtable", row, col)
 ```

-Writes a tombstone.
-The cell disappears from subsequent reads but is not physically removed until the next major compaction.
+Looks simple, but this doesn't actually delete anything yet.
+It writes a tombstone, a marker that says "this cell is gone."
+The data physically disappears only when the next major compaction rolls around and merges everything together.
+Until then, the read path just sees the tombstone and skips over the old versions.
+It's a bit like marking an email as deleted without emptying the trash.

-### Step 10: Compaction Under Load
+## Step 10: Compaction Under Load

 ```go
 for i := 0; i < 1000; i++ {